 First, add a run-in shed so they can escape the flies.
 Second, take away the middle row of fencing that cut across the most inviting part of the slope.
 (Watch the way horses run in pastures; rather than cross back and forth over ridges, they like to run up and down long, gradual inclines.)
 Third, move the gate to the side, so (a) it doesn’t directly face the barn and (b) it opens onto that long, inviting slope.
 We also rounded the corners of the fence line on the side facing the barn, so if the horses do decide to run along there, they won’t be tempted to skid into the corners.

 The pasture looks fabulous to me, and Firefly agrees.
 When I trail-rode him past the open gate, he caught sight of that grassy slope and dragged me into the field.
 I let him graze and wander.
 Here’s hoping Grappa, Otter and Ray Ray like it as much as Firefly does.

 This weekend the weather became suddenly steamy.
 The old boys can’t shed their coats fast enough.
 They were sweating under their summer-weight fly sheets.
 So we brought them in for baths and body clipping.
 A taste of their former show-horse days; Grappa and Otter are pros at this.
 They stand quietly and enjoy the attention.
 Grappa’s looking excellent for his advanced age (28 this year!).

 Bath time for Otter:

 Clipping time for Grappa:

-Later that afternoon, we took some friends on our signature champagne Gator tour.
+Sunday afternoon, we took some friends on our signature champagne Gator tour.
 We chose a shady spot in the uppermost meadow to pour the Veuve and take in the view.
-Philip is devising further Gator modifications to make it even more champagne-picnic-friendly.
+We’re devising further Gator modifications to make it even more champagne-picnic-friendly.
 (Eg., bar-style rack for hanging plastic champagne flutes upside down from the ceiling.
 Why didn’t John Deere think of that?)